Serapieum-of-alex/Hapi/README.md

   - Easy calibration of the model using Harmony search method and Genetic Algorithms
   - flexible GIS function to process rasters interpolate values and georeference calculated discharge values to the correct place.
-  - Different ways for considering variability of catchment properties, lumped properties, distributed properties and hydrologic response units
+  - Different ways for considering the variability of catchment properties, lumped properties, distributed properties and hydrologic response units
-  - Two different Ways of generating input data, from satellite data and from simple statistics methods like IDW(inverse distance weighting method) and ISDW(inverse dsquared istance weighting method)
+  - Two different Ways of generating input data, from satellite data and from simple statistical methods like IDW(inverse distance weighting method) and ISDW(inverse dsquared istance weighting method)
   - Wide range of GIS function to process Rasters (execute some functions on a folder of rasters) like project raster, resampling, Clipping, creating a raster fom arrays, Map algebra.